 What we're trying to do is engage and strengthen the muscle groups that actually perform the discipline while using the correct skill technique for that sport.
 Thus when our squad swims, I'd estimate that over 50% of the work is done with swim tools.
 Not 'toys' or 'aids'.

-In conclusion while we do encourage a lot strength work, we don’t apologise for not helping gym memberships.
+While we do encourage a lot of strength work, we don’t apologise for not helping gym memberships.
 There are three advantages to not going to the gym:

 1) It addresses time management issues.